 He also notes that the occurrence rate of domestic violence is higher for trans people in general, and even higher for trans women of color.

 Financial Impacts of Heteronormativity and Cisnormativity on Survivors

-Only thirty-three states have some measure of employment protections based on sexual orientation.
-Even fewer extend these protections based on gender identity.
+Only thirty-three states had some measure of employment protections based on sexual orientation in 2017.
+Even fewer extended these protections based on gender identity.

 Because it is legal to discriminate in these areas in some states based on your sexual orientation or gender identity, you can run into some really serious financial problems if you are outed.